With our international partners we work on collaborative projects, events, and publications.

 We here wish to acknowledge and thank Hone Mandefro for his support in Ethiopia, Mariam Morid for her support in Afghanistan, and Rakib Ahmed in Bangladesh.

-The research team regularly organizes or is involved in conferences, publications, workshops and other public events.
-Many of these are publicized on the ISS events calendar.
-Below are some upcoming and past highlights.
+The research team regularly organize or was involved in conferences, publications, workshops and other public events.
+Below are some of the highlights.

 A selection of some of our most important past events.